SrObis/Mastering-SharePoint-Framework-SPFx-Development/README.md

  running any feature deployment or adding apps in sites?
 No ?
 Will the components in the solution require permissions to access web APIs that are unique and not shared with other c omponents in the tenant?
 No
 ?
 Which type of client-side component to create?
-Extencion ?
-Which type of client-side extencion to create?
-Field Customizer ?
+Extension ?
+Which type of client-side extension to create?
+Field Customizer Add new Field Customizer to solution fec-using-react.
+?
 What is your Field Customizer name?
+FECDemo
-MyFieldCustomizerExtencion ?
+?
 What is your Field Customizer description?
-MyFieldCustomizerExtencion description
+FECDemo description ?
+Which framework would you like to use?
+React

+gulp build
+gulp serve

 ```